To download a copy of the plan as a PDF: MPC Business Plan Issue 6 July 2022

 Melton is a village which has seen significant and rapid growth, with several large residential estates having been built in recent years.
-Further developments are under construction or seeking approval for development, whilst the future of the site of the former Suffolk Coastal District Council offices at Melton Hill is still undecided.
+Further developments are seeking approval for development, and the site of the former Suffolk Coastal District Council offices at Melton Hill is about to be developed.
 Melton is a scattered village; however most of its population of around 4,000 live within 1km (less than a mile) of the historic centre, with its church, primary school and local shops.

 Melton has also developed as a centre for light industry and commerce, with over 70 businesses identified as being based within the village including the ESC offices at Riduna Park.

 In terms of facilities, its primary school has been rated as “Good” by Ofsted.
 It boasts a wide range of voluntary and other bodies which provide fellowship and a sense of community through their activities.
-The Burness Parish Rooms provide a well subscribed place for organisations to meet in the centre of the village, whilst a well-supported local church, the Woman’s Institute, a village produce association and a community farm are just a few of the very many spiritual, social and community organisations operating within the village.
+The Burness Parish Rooms provide a well subscribed place for organisations to meet in the centre of the village, whilst a well-supported local church, the Woman’s Institute, a village produce association, the Melton St Audrys Sports and Social Club and a community farm are just a few of the very many spiritual, social and community organisations operating within the village.

 Melton is situated close to several well used public spaces including the village playing fields and woodland, bridle paths, walking trails and the Deben River.
 A recent walking leaflet with circular trails was created by MPC in conjunction with SCC.

-The 2011 census recorded the population as 3,741, which continues to increase.
-There are now over 2,000 households.
-It is one of the largest of Suffolk’s parishes outside of the main urban centres.
+The 2011 census recorded the population as 3,741, which increased to 4,216 in the 2021 census.
+TIt is one of the largest of Suffolk’s parishes outside of the main urban centres.

 MPC is the first tier of civil local government, closest to the community and has a key role to play in promoting and representing the interests of residents.
 MPC, which is non-political, is made up of 15 volunteer Councillors.
 Elections take place every four years, the last one being in May 2019, when existing councillors who offered themselves for re-election were returned unopposed and the remaining and subsequent vacancies filled by co-option.